thinkingaboutthinking.

 See your session burn in real time.

-The overlay watches the prompt box, estimates the reply before send, and updates the relevant meter: Claude session burn and weekly quotas, ChatGPT message caps, or Gemini daily/context pressure.
+The overlay watches the prompt box, estimates the reply before send, and updates the relevant meter: Claude session burn and weekly quotas, or Gemini daily/context pressure.
+ChatGPT message caps land in the next release.

 Fix this React hydration bug.
 I pasted the component and server log above.